16th Annual Meeting – Field Visits

 Science, Innovation and Agroecological Transition

-The visit will allow us to learn about the experience that the SINCHI Amazonian Institute for Scientific Research has been developing in the department of Caquetá through the ABRIGUE Project (Agroecology, Bioeconomy, Resilience, Innovation, Governance and European Union).
+The visit allowed participants to learn about the research that the SINCHI Amazonian Institute for Scientific Research has been conducting in the department of Caquetá through the ABRIGUE Project (Agroecology, Bioeconomy, Resilience, Innovation, Governance and European Union).

 Photos by GCF Task Force.